ytan48/STAT107-Projects/README.md

 ## How to Navigate This Repository

-1. Each assignment is contained in its own directory with descriptive naming
+1. Each assignment is contained in its directory with descriptive naming
 2. Jupyter notebooks (`.ipynb` files) contain the main analysis and code
 3. Data files are included where permitted by course guidelines
-4. Comments and markdown cells provide context and explanations throughout
+4. Markdown cells provide context

 ## Academic Integrity